miraenator/ESP8266_AT_cmd/README.md

 Chip enable (ESP8266): CHIP_EN -> 3.3V
 Boot flom flash (ESP8266): GPIO15 (IO15) -> GND
 ```
-Power supply: Used second USBtoSerial to supply more power.
+Power supply: Used second USBtoSerial to supply more power (needs around 300-400mA peak).
 Some resources state that Arduiono/USBtoSerial does not provide enough power.

 For me worked the speed of 115200 baud, some people reported speeds like 9600, 86400, 57600, ...